Rural Community Immigration Pilot (Applicants)

 Work experience

-You need 1 year of continuous work experience (at least 1,560 hours) in the past 3 years.
+You have at least 1 year (1,560 hours) of related work experience in the past 3 years.

-• the activities listed in the lead statement of your NOC
+• Include the actions listed in the description of your NOC

 Job offer

-• this means mean you work at least 30 paid hours per week
+• Full time (at least 30 paid hours per week)

 Skill level

-• NOC D job offer: work experience in the same occupation
+• Your work experience must be in the same 5 digit NOC code

 International students

-You’re exempt from the work experience criteria above if you’re an international student who graduated with
+You don’t need to meet the work experience requirement if you’re an international student who graduated from a public post-secondary school in the community with

-1. credential from a 2+ year-long post-secondary program and you
+1. An eligible credential in a program of 2 years or longer and you

-2. received the credential within 18 months before your application for permanent residence
+• Got your credential no more than 18 months before applying for permanent residence

-3. were in the community for at least 16 months of the last 24 months spent studying to obtain your credential
+• Were in the community for at least 16 of the last 24 months while studying or

-2. A master’s degree or higher and you
+2. A master’s degree or higher that took 2 years or less and you

-• a scholarship or fellowship was awarded that requires you to return to your home country to apply what you learned
+• You received a scholarship or fellowship that requires you to return to your home country to use what you learned

 Language requirements

-You must submit your results from a designated language test.
 These results must be less than 2 years old when you apply.
+Keep a copy of them for your records and future use.

 Educational requirements